Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-On weekends, Ken Rekowski takes a ride down Highway 138 to his mom’s farmhouse, enjoying barbecues in the summer and TV and games during winter.
+On weekends, Ken Rekowski gets a ride down Highway 138 to his mom’s farmhouse, enjoying barbecues in the summer and TV and games in the winter.

 By evening, though, he’s back in his bed at the Renfrew Victoria Hospital.

-This has been his routine since January 2009, when a car accident left the former security guard severely disabled.
+That’s where Rekowski has spent most of his days and nights since January 2009, when a car crash left the former security guard severely disabled.

-Rekowski now finds himself among many patients in Ontario with traumatic brain injuries who are unable to secure a spot in a specialized residential facility that can cater to their complex care needs.
+Rekowski is now among dozens, possibly hundreds of patients in Ontario with traumatic brain injuries who can’t find a place in a residential facility specifically designed for their complex care needs.

-“When they added his name to the waitlist, they told us that it would be a lifetime [wait],” said his twin sister Kareen, who visits often and helps fund a personal support worker to keep her brother engaged.
+“When they added his name to the waitlist, they told us that it would be a lifetime [wait],” said his twin sister Kareen, who visits often and helps pay for a personal support worker to keep her brother engaged.

-“They mentioned there are far too few beds available and way too many people ahead of him on the waitlist.”
+“They said there are far too few beds, and way too many people on the waitlist ahead of him.”

-Even if the 48-year-old were to finally get a bed, there’s another hurdle.
-Unless something changes, it would be far from the small town where he grew up – highlighting an urban-rural gap in Ontario’s health care system that advocates for brain injury patients say needs attention.
+Even if the 48-year-old were to eventually get a bed, there’s another issue.
+Unless something changes, it would be far from the small town where he grew up – an urban-rural gap in Ontario’s health care system that advocates for brain injury say needs attention.

 Ken Rekowski sits on his Harley Davidson, one of several motorcycles he owned before his brain injury made riding impossible.
 (Submitted by Kareen Rekowski)